 If a metric has been recently measured and its parameters haven't been changed, the collector skips the metric.

-By default, the collector measures metrics whose configuration hasn't been changed every 15 minutes, sleeps 20 seconds in between measurements, measures at most 30 metrics every time it wakes up, and times out connections to sources after 2 minutes.
+By default, the collector measures metrics whose configuration hasn't been changed every 15 minutes, sleeps 60 seconds in between measurements, and measures at most 30 metrics every time it wakes up.
 The defaults can be changed as follows: